-As a parent you always try to make sure your child develops normally.
-Unfortunately you have little control over most of the process and sometimes you will just have to let go.
-This certainly applies to the development of the bladder.
-In this blog we will explore the developments you can expect based on age.
+As a parent you always try to ensure that your child develops well.
+Unfortunately, in some areas, such as bedwetting, you have little control and you just have to let it happen.
+The development of the bladder is an example of this.
+In this blog we will take a closer look at what developments you can expect according to age.

 The bladder is a hollow muscle that temporarily stores urine produced by the kidneys.
 It is a spherical organ that in shape is often compared to a pear.
 The muscles around the bladder relax as more urine fill the organ up to its full capacity.